dwightjack/vue-types/packages/docs/namespaced-usage/custom-instance.md

 }
 ```

 The function accepts an optional object argument with sensible defaults.
-If nothing is provided, then the new object will have the [same defaults](./index.md#default-values) as the default VueTypes object.
+If nothing is provided, the new object has the [same defaults](./index.md#default-values) as the default VueTypes object.

 ```js
 import { createTypes } from 'vue-types'